 A Post-Open Source World

-(Text of a talk given at the OSI’s State of the Source Summit.)
+(Text of a talk given at the OSI’s State of the Source Summit.
+Original video available on YouTube)

 Open source has always been a grassroots movement for freedom.
 But moneyed and powerful interests have taken advantage of the structure of open source, and transformed it into a tool for maintaining a status quo that favors the already powerful.
 Open source has done a lot of good, but the laissez-faire, libertarian approach to structuring our community and our mission has left us in a place where it’s an effective tool for removing freedom.
 Progressing the ideal of freedom now requires a radical change to the way we do open source, starting with the metaphors and foundational assumptions that guide our thinking.
 We need to think long and hard, as participants in open source, about the ways that our work is being used to curtail the freedoms of others.